Casey, Capito Introduce Legislation to Revitalize Communities by Eliminating Blighted Property

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of New York to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding from September 28-30, 2023.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Happy Jack Fire beginning April 6, 2024 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: